Ethiopian wolf: Diet

 In the Bale Mountains, the Ethiopian wolf's primary prey are big-headed African mole-rats, though it also feeds on grass rats, black-clawed brush-furred rats, and highland hares.
 Other secondary prey species include vlei rats, yellow-spotted brush-furred rats, and occasionally goslings and eggs.
 Ethiopian wolves have twice been observed to feed on rock hyraxes, and mountain nyala calves.
 It will also prey on reedbuck calves.
 In areas where the big-headed African mole-rat is absent, the smaller Northeast African mole-rat is targeted.
 In the Simien Mountains, the Ethiopian wolf preys on Abyssinian grass rats.
-Undigested sedge leaves have occasionally been found in Ethiopian wolf stomachs.
-The sedge possibly is ingested for roughage or for parasite control.
-It has also been observed to consume nectar from the flowers of Kniphofia foliosa.
+Undigested sedge leaves (Carex sp.) have occasionally been found among Ethiopian wolf stomach contents, which may be consumed for roughage or for parasite control.
+It has also been observed to consume nectar from the flowers of Kniphofia foliosa; researchers have postulated that the species may be the only known predator that serves as a pollinator.
 The species may scavenge on carcasses, but is usually displaced by free-ranging dogs and African golden wolves.
 It typically poses no threat to livestock, with farmers often leaving herds in wolf-inhabited areas unattended.